Some posts contain compensated links. Please read this disclaimer for more info.

 A protected national park since 1983, Lake Skadar also has the distinction of being included in the Ramsar Convention’s List of Wetlands of International Importance.
 Lake Skadar National Park is one of the largest national parks in Montenegro, the lake itself is the largest lake in southern Europe.

 When you ask Montenegrins what to see in Montenegro, many of them will say Lake Skadar first.
 This is a region besieged by the Turks for its resources, a favorite holiday destination for the former royal family of Montenegro, and the location of many of the best organic farms and wineries in the country.
-There is, in other words, plenty of variety, making this is great destination for a wide range of travelers, from avid hikers and nature enthusiasts to foodies and history buffs.
+There is, in other words, plenty of variety, making this is a magnificent destination for a wide range of travelers, from avid hikers and nature enthusiasts to foodies and history buffs.

 It is only natural that this area became a national park.
-In fact, Lake Skadar basically is a national park.
-There’s no distinction between the lake, region or the park itself.
+In fact, Lake Skadar is basically a national park.
+There’s no distinction between the lake, region, or the park itself.
 They’re all one and the same, a region characterized by centuries-old architecture, glorious landscapes, a bunch of outdoor fun, and fantastic and healthy food.

 Things To Do In Lake Skadar, Montenegro

 If you’re wondering what to see in Lake Skadar, the answer is simple: birds.
-As an internationally important bird life refuge, Lake Skadar is a fantastic destination for ornithologists.
+As an internationally important birdlife refuge, Lake Skadar is a fantastic destination for ornithologists.
 It is home to the rare Dalmatian pelican and one of the world’s largest colonies of pygmy cormorants.

 Although it’s one of Europe’s most important areas for wintering birds, the lake is great for bird watching all year round.
-In spring you can witness the birds’ mating rituals, while in fall you can see the migration of countless species of birds, which can be quite the spectacle.
+In spring, you can witness the birds’ mating rituals, while in fall, you can see the migration of countless species of birds, which can be quite the spectacle.

 Kayaking On Lake Skadar

 One of the most popular things to do in Lake Skadar is kayaking.
 Kayaking is arguably the greatest thing you can do there, exploring the Balkans’ largest lake in perfect peace and soothing silence.
-Far removed from the tourists on shore, you’ll be able to see wildlife from up close as well as admire the lakeside villages, fortress ruins and islet monasteries from a uniquely different perspective.
+Far removed from the tourists onshore, you’ll be able to see wildlife from up close as well as admire the lakeside villages, fortress ruins, and islet monasteries from a uniquely different perspective.

-You can rent kayaks for a couple of hours, go on week-long Lake Skadar kayaking adventures or pretty much everything in between.
+You can rent kayaks for a couple of hours, go on week-long Lake Skadar kayaking adventures, or pretty much everything in between.
 Local outfitters offer a variety of (guided) kayaking options.

 Hiking In The Surrounding Mountains

 Surrounded by barren karst mountains, the lake is also a great base for hiking excursions.
 The views from a mountain top are absolutely magnificent.
-Several hiking trails meander through the mountains, hills and valleys, their destinations as varied as waterfalls and swimming holes, historic villages and honey farms.
+Several hiking trails meander through the mountains, hills, and valleys, their destinations as varied as waterfalls and swimming holes, historic villages, and honey farms.